XWJACK/SkinKit/README.md

 ## Overview

-Easy way to using skin in project
+Easy way to use skin in project

 ## Installation